 This group is part of the Strategic Programme on Infrastructures & Security.

-The Automation & Provisioning project group provides a way for participants to learn about relevant technologies that can be applied to media operations, what this means for procurement and integration, and what skills they will need.
+The Automation and Provisioning project group provides a way for participants to learn about relevant technologies that can be applied to media operations, what this means for procurement and integration, and what skills they will need.
 Working together lets Members benefit from their shared experiences to demystify what is often an unfamiliar field, and provide a stronger voice to a rapidly changing industry.

 A wide range of APIs and tools are emerging for the automatic provisioning and configuration of resources such as media systems, network and computer infrastructure.
 Many of these have been developed to help provision cloud services, often using a “configuration as code” approach using industry-standard DevOps tools (e.g. Ansible).
 This presents EBU Members with several challenges, including being aware of relevant good practice, choosing the right technologies, integrating multiple automated parts (orchestration), migration of existing workflows and training.